mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 #### Instructing Clerks and Secretaries

 The ward clerk instructs assistant ward clerks and quorum and organization secretaries.
-He helps them understand how information from Church record-keeping tools can help leaders.

 This instruction is especially important when: